avrtt/recommender-system-pipeline/README.md

 This repository demonstrates an implementation of a recommender system pipeline using PyTorch.
 The system covers the full pipeline from offline data processing and model training to online serving and prediction.

+The pipeline was made as part of my freelance project for demonstation purposes.

 ## Dependencies & tools
 - **Conda** for offline data processing and model training with pandas and PyTorch
 - **Docker** to run Redis, Elasticsearch, Feast, and Triton without affecting the local environment